pypy/pypy.org/posts/2022/12/pypy-alive.rst

 the second line is therefore an addition between abstract integers, so it will never overflow and just compute the correct result as an integer.

-The condition to check for overflow is now: Overflow did not occur if the results of the two different ways to do the addition are the same.
+The condition to check for overflow is now: if the results of the two different ways to do the addition are the same, then overflow did not occur.
 So in the third line the code converts the result of the bit vector wraparound addition to an integer, and then compares that to the integer result.

 This boolean can then be checked by the guard operations ``guard_no_overflow`` and ``guard_overflow``.